vecora/ds-vecora/docs/components.md

 ## Cookie message

 Should be implemented right before scripts at the end of the `body` element on every page.
+Everything else is handled automagically by JavaScript.

 <button class="btn btn-primary">Activate cookie message</button>